-The study of Philosophy equips you to analyze, think creatively and critically examine your beliefs and those of others.
+The study of Philosophy can help you to do both.
+Philosophy equips you to analyze, think creatively, and critically examine your beliefs and those of others.
 It expands your conceptual horizons.
 You consider profound questions and in the process develop intellectual tools to expand your understanding.
 Through your study, you also will gain fundamental communication skills and problem solving abilities that will help you succeed in a wide range of fields and occupations, or in graduate school.

 CAREER OUTLOOK FOR PHILOSOPHY MAJORS!